raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 : the idle timeout for the current session, specified as a 32 bit word in network (big endian) order in units of milliseconds.
 This is the timeout at which the client MUST close an idle session.
-If the client does not gracefully close an idle session then at twice this interval the server will forcibly terminate the connection with a TCP RST (or equivalent for other protocols).
+If the client does not gracefully close an idle session then after twice this interval the server will forcibly terminate the connection with a TCP RST (or equivalent for other protocols).